BabylonJS/BabylonReactNative/README.md

 ### Other

 Babylon React Native relies heavily on newer React Native constructs including JSI to get the performance characteristics required for real time rendering.
-JSI allows for direct synchronous communication between native code and JavaScript code, but is incompatible with "remote debugging."
+JSI allows for direct synchronous communication between native code and JavaScript code, but is incompatible with remote debugging."
 If you need to debug your JavaScript code that uses Babylon React Native, you should enable Hermes and use "direct debugging" (e.g. chrome://inspect or edge://inspect).
 See the [React Native documentation](https://reactnative.dev/docs/hermes) for more info.

 ## Usage